 If you have an issue, speak up.
-One of my clients keeps going on these dates and then complaining to me that she’s hungry when she gets home.
+One of my clients keeps going on dates and then complaining to me that she’s hungry when she gets home.
 I told her to either eat a snack first or suggest getting a nibble on the date.
 Say what you need, especially when it’s as simple as ordering an appetizer.
 As another example, if you prefer that someone calls you to confirm the next date, politely mention that.
 People are not mind-readers, as much as we might want them to be.

 8. You get what you allow

 If you allow someone to treat you a certain way, for better or for worse, that’s what you get.
 If you want to make a change, refer to #7, and speak up.
 If you’re thinking about saying it, then it’s best to say it.
-You may not get the answer you like, but at least you’ll know.
+You may not get the answer you like, but at least you'll express yourself.

 If you’re ready to start using these dating tips, check out our recommended dating site reviews, now.